Wisyle/ccmd/README.md

 > Replace long, repetitive terminal syntax with short, intuitive commands.
 > Works on **Linux**, **Windows PowerShell**, and **WSL** — safe, rollback-ready, and open source.

+> **🔧 New in v1.1.6:** Bug Fix Release!
+Fixed critical argument passing bug and command chaining password bypass.
+Commands like `sudo apt update` now work correctly.

-> **🔒 New in v1.1.5:** Advanced Security Release!
+> **🔒 v1.1.5:** Advanced Security Release!
 Internal flag protection, atomic shell writes, path diagnostics, threat model documentation, and automated dependency scanning.
 [See Security Report](SECURITY_CHANGELOG.md)

 > **🛡️ v1.1.4:** Security Hardening Release!
 0 HIGH vulnerabilities, comprehensive security audit, automated scanning, and professional security documentation.

-> **✨ v1.1.3:** Bug Fix Release!
-Fixed command chaining directory persistence, interactive timeout issues, and pip install warnings.

 > **⚠️ Important:** CCMD is a powerful tool that sits between your shell and you.
 Like electricity or any powerful tool, **it can be dangerous if used wrongly**.
 Please read the [Security Policy](SECURITY.md) and [Threat Model](THREAT_MODEL.md) before using CCMD.
 Use carefully, cautiously, and responsibly.